-An autonomous heavy haul railway system capable of carrying driverless trains up to 2.5 kilometres long has taken home WA’s top engineering award.
+An autonomous heavy haul railway system capable of carrying driverless trains up to 2.5 kilometres long took home WA’s top engineering award for 2020.

 AutoHaul, dubbed the “world’s largest robot” by operator Rio Tinto, became the world’s first fully autonomous long-distance heavy-haul rail network when it went into full operation in June 2019.

 The vast network comprises some 1700km kilometres of track, with each train delivering tens of thousands of tonnes of iron ore from 16 Rio Tinto mines to ports in Dampier and Cape Lambert.